jonrcrowell/markdown-cheatsheet/mdcheatsheet.md

 The last row is included to show that the headers follow the same alignment rules as the column below.

+## Check Boxes (Github flavored markdown)

+Github flavored markdown includes the ability to add checked or unchecked boxes.
+Add square brackets with a space between them at the beginning of a line to indicate an unchecked box, and replace the space with an `x` to indicate a checked box.

+Grocery List:

+[ ] Eggs

+[x] Coffee

+[ ] Milk

+[x] Ribeyes

+[ ] Bacon

+[ ] Onions

+[ ] Garlic

 [1]: https://github.com/jonrcrowell?tab=repositories
 [2]: http://unsplash.it/500/500?image=101